onderbabur/samos/README.md

 # Running SAMOS from the virtual image
 1. Download [Virtual Box](https://www.virtualbox.org/wiki/Downloads) for your operating system.
-2. Download [the Lubuntu image archive we provide](https://drive.google.com/file/d/1OSYGk-eEga35NbdsPv6R8JyiXABkVD2p/view?usp=sharing), which contains all the required software and configuration to run SAMOS.
+2. Download [the Lubuntu image archive we provide on Zenodo](https://zenodo.org/record/7074428), which contains all the required software and configuration to run SAMOS.
 3. Unrar the image file Lubuntu 21.04 (64bit).vdi into a folder.
 4. Go to Virtual Box, and using Tools click on "New" to add a new virtual machine.
 5. Write a name you'd like.
 In the hard disk options, choose "Use an existing virtual hard disk file".